Who is your target audience?

 Do you juggle dangerous things?

-Though optional, I juggle torches, knives, and whatnot in appropriate settings and following NFPA and NAFAA guidelines for fire safety.
-(If the Bisons and Sabres trust me, you can too.)
+I juggle torches, knives, and such, but only in appropriate settings and following NFPA and NAFAA guidelines for fire safety.
+(If the Buffalo Bisons and Buffalo Sabres trust me, you can too.)

 Are you always silly?